International Shipping Guide for Plastic Parts: FOB, CIF, DDP Explained

 A bank-guaranteed payment method that protects both parties.

 How it works: Your bank promises to pay the supplier once they present documents proving shipment.
-The supplier ships only after the L/C is issued.

 Risk: Minimal for both parties, but banks charge fees ($300β$800).

-Best for: Large orders ($50,000+) or when dealing with new suppliers.
+Best for: Large orders ($50,000+) or when building new relationships.

 Trade Assurance (Alibaba)